elringus/unity-google-drive/README.md

 - Return to Unity editor, open the settings (you can also access them via Edit -> Project Settings -> Google Drive Settings) and click **Parse credentials JSON file**; select the downloaded credentials json file

 ## Examples

 ### Listing files
 ```csharp
 GoogleDriveFiles.List().Send().OnDone += fileList => ...;
 ```

 ### Uploading file
 ```csharp
 var file = new UnityGoogleDrive.Data.File() { Name = "Image.png", Content = rawImageData, MimeType = "image/png" };
 GoogleDriveFiles.Create(file).Send();
 ```

 ### Downloading file
 ```csharp
 GoogleDriveFiles.Download(fileId).Send().OnDone += file => ...;
 ```
 For more examples take a look at [test scripts](https://github.com/Elringus/UnityGoogleDrive/tree/master/Assets/Scripts).

+### Working with folders and file path
+A folder in Google Drive is actually a file with the MIME type `application/vnd.google-apps.folder`.
+Hierarchy relationship is implemented via File's `Parents` property.
+To get the actual file using it's path we have to find ID of the file's parent folder, and for this we need IDs of all the folders in the chain.
+Thus, we need to traverse the entire hierarchy chain using List requests.

+You can find a naive implementation of the aforementioned logic in [the example script](https://github.com/Elringus/UnityGoogleDrive/blob/master/Assets/Scripts/ExampleGetFileByPath.cs).

+More info about the Google Drive folders: https://developers.google.com/drive/v3/web/folder.